kwanso-safyan/bushnellProviderExtension/README.md

 ## Check session expiry

-Add this code in the home screen's  viewWillAppear method and .
+Add this code in the home screen's  viewWillAppear method

 **Swift:**